i5hi/helpers/vault_101.md

 - *node_id* can be any name given to this node.
 This becomes more relavant when more nodes are added to the network.

 ***listener***  chooses the type of communication protocol.
-We will be using the tcp protocol to access vault via an http endpoint.
+We will be using the tcp protocol to access Vault via an http endpoint.

 - *address* sets up the address on which requests to access secrets will be served.
 - *tls_disable* disables tls.
-We will run vault on the localhost of the application as a monolith, therefore not requiring TLS just yet.
+We will run Vault on the localhost of the application as a monolith, therefore not requiring TLS just yet.

 ***ui*** sets whether or not to host a frontend admin panel.

 ***disable_mlock*** is set to false by default but recommended by hashicorp to be set to true for integrated storage.

-***api_addr*** is the full address of where the vault api will be hosted.
+***api_addr*** is the full address of where the Vault api will be hosted.

 ***cluster_addr*** is the address at which other nodes within the cluster communicate with this node to maintain consensus on the state of the secrets.
 This will become relavant when we implment a multi-node cluster.